Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure

 Heading further around South Australia?
 Don’t miss the huge Jungle themed waterpark at Beachside Holiday Park, Normanville.
 This massive splashpark is the biggest of its kind in South Australia.
-With 7 waterslides, fountains, a Big Bucket, a collection of jungle animals, shaded toddler splashzone and plenty of shaded table and chairs, this area has been made for hours of water fun!
+With 7 waterslides, fountains, a Big Bucket, a collection of jungle animals, a shaded toddler splashzone and plenty of shaded tables and chairs, this area has been made for hours of water fun!
 Currently only open to residents, but get in touch with the park to check for updates.

 Discovery Parks in the Barossa Valley is also well-known for its impressive splashzone with waterslides (Day passes available)…

 …and Renmark will give you a treat with their own splashpark and swimming pool at the popular Big4 Renmark Riverfront Holiday Park.